 stealing an enemy's weapon or horse, or forcing the other tribe's warriors to retreat.

-Some tribes the Poncas frequently fought with included the
+One tribe the Poncas frequently fought with was the

 What are Ponca arts and crafts like?

-Ponca artists are famous for their quill embroidery,
+Ponca artists are famous for their quilling art,

 Here is a museum website with photographs of different Ponca art forms.